sourcegraph/handbook/content/company-info-and-process/onboarding/onboarding-feedback-milestones.md

 - open conversation and build trust
 - get a feel for if they’re going to succeed and action if they aren’t (keep in mind teammates should be participating in projects by month 2 and owning projects by month 3)

+## Lattice reviews

+The manager and the Direct Report will receive a review to complete 25 and 85 days after start date.
+The questions for these forms are different, but the answers will be shared with both parties after it's closed.

+Once the reviews are complete, manager and direct report will meet synchronously to talk about what is going well, what needs attention, and what the next steps are.
+You must complete both reviews before meeting.

-## New teammate: Getting the meetings understood & scheduled
+### New teammate: Getting the meetings understood & scheduled

-During the new teammates’ first week with us, they will find a task in their Process.St checklist called **Understanding your impact**.
+During the new teammates’ first week with us, new teammates will find a task in their Process.St checklist called **Understanding your impact**.
 Visit your (or your direct report's) [Process.St](https://app.process.st/reports/saved-views/jximA08020M34hrr8fZGsQ) checklist to read more about it.

+New teammates are responsible for scheduling the meetings in Google Calendar.

-## Managers: What to expect
+### Managers: What to expect

 To help facilitate these onboarding feedback milestones, we have developed check-ins in Lattice that will be active at the end of month 1 and 3.
 You will be given structured questions that serve as a guideline for you to have those important conversations pertinent to the onboarding process.
 The onboarding feedback milestones serve as a conversation guide and the answers serve as notes that you can reference to assess their onboarding success.

-The question or topic notes will **not** be private and new teammates will see what managers have written as the conversations notes will be shared with the teammate.
-It is important to note that summaries are not required anymore at the end of your review.
+The question or topic notes will **not** be private and new teammates will see what managers have written as the reviews will be shared with the teammate.
+It is important to note that summaries are not required at the end of your review.

 Keep in mind managers may define expectations differently to fit the team, the most important thing is that teammates should feel they know what is expected of them, whether that is done through a 30/60/90 framework, personal OKRs, or through other means.